headerheader

 Short answer: Yes!

-Long answer: the DFG Ranking uses the “Funding Atlas” system, a system of key figures that collects its data from the funding bodies instead of the funding recipients.
-Thus, the higher education institutions documented in the rankings do not face the same burden of providing data as most other ranking and indicator systems.
-Another feature of the approach that increases its credibility is the standardized definitions it employs, so there are no errors arising from the different data management of the institutions included in the report.
-As a result of the "Core Data Set Research" initiative of the German Council for Science and Humanities, there is a growing recognition that research information recorded according to fixed standards can ease the burden of processing the most diverse data requests.
-In October 2020, the German Council for Science and Humanities presented a proposal to further advance the initiative, now named "KDSF - German Research Information Standard".
-The German Research Information Council (KFiD) will provide the necessary support for it.
+Long answer: The DFG ranking uses the "Funding Atlas", a system of indicators that collects its data from the funding bodies rather than from the funding recipients.
+This means that the HEIs included in the ranking do not have to provide the same amount of data as most other ranking and indicator systems.
+Another feature of the approach that enhances its credibility is the use of standardised definitions, so that there are no errors arising from the different data management practices of the institutions included in the report.
+As a result of the 'Core Data Set Research' initiative of the German Council of Science and Humanities, there is a growing recognition that research information recorded according to fixed standards can ease the burden of processing the most diverse data requests.
+In October 2020, the German Council of Science and Humanities presented a proposal to further advance the initiative, now called "KDSF - German Research Information Standard".
+The German Research Information Council (KFiD) will provide the necessary support.

 DFG Ranking Methodology